![]() |

 DARTMOOR BRIDGES

 From clapper to modern road bridge, each has its own story.
-One of the most famous bridge is Postbridge.
+One of the most famous bridges is Postbridge.

 WATER FROM THE MOOR